 Those that pay a premium for a sub-optimal ESG product today will accelerate the maturation of ESG thinking in the broader investment world.
 Buying ESGs is not just about the impact you will have today, it is also a down-payment toward building a better world for others in decades to come.

 If you want more ESG-ethics, you have to shift to actively managed funds.
-While there’s some actively managed funds from Vanguard .75% to 1.5%, you can invest with firms Calvert, Parnassus or Impax.
+For .75% to 1.5%, you can invest with firms Calvert, Parnassus or Impax.
 They largely offer actively managed funds where they are not just thoughtful about what companies they invest in and how they vote at shareholder meetings, but they will also engage with executives and even sometimes drive shareholder activism.

 Ultimately, you pay for what you get.
 Prices on ESG funds are still high, but coming down and will continue to with growing economies of scale.